Controleo3 has been announced and will start shipping this month

 Tip: use a bungee (elasticated cord) to hold the oven door open while you place the insulation.

 The boost element is a 110V 350W resistive heating element normally used for heating molds.
 The boost element must fit tightly inside the eye bolt.
 It may be necessary to enlarge or reduce the size of the eye hole.
-Drill through the Boom Mat using the holes you made in the oven earlier as a guide.
+Drill through the Floor & Tunnel Shield II using the holes you made in the oven earlier as a guide.
 Put the element through the eye bolts and then put the bolts through the holes.
-Wrap some Reflect-A-Gold around the wires where they go through the oven wall to protect them.
 Make sure everything is bolted down securely.

 Tip: having only one eye bolt fit tightly on the boost element makes installation easier.